ceres-solver/ceres-solver/docs/source/solving.rst

-``SUBSPACE_DOGLEG`` is a more sophisticated method that considers the entire two dimensional subspace spanned by these two vectors and finds the point that minimizes the trust region problem in this subspace [ByrdSchanbel]_.
+``SUBSPACE_DOGLEG`` is a more sophisticated method that considers the entire two dimensional subspace spanned by these two vectors and finds the point that minimizes the trust region problem in this subspace [ByrdSchnabel]_.

 The key advantage of the Dogleg over Levenberg Marquardt is that if the step computation for a particular choice of :math:`\mu` does not